National Awards and Distinctions

 Of the more than 4,000 four-year colleges and universities in the United States, approximately 350 are selective in admission and attract a disproportionate share of the nation's best students.
 Information about these institutions, including Wofford, is highlighted in a number of commercially published college guides, including:

 U.S. News & World Report - America's Best Colleges

 The Fiske Guide to Colleges

-The (Yale) Insider's Guide
+The Insider's Guide to the Colleges

-Wofford was recognized in these publications:
+Wofford has been recognized in these publications:

 The guides provide useful statistical information and offer interesting and different perspectives from campus-based view books and websites.